The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/fight-tips/futures-rewritten-ultimate-drk-guide.md

 This guide contains suggestions on how to use your cooldowns effectively, and tips and tricks to play each phase as effectively as possible.

-Both 2.50 and 2.46 GCD speeds are comfortable during this fight, so we recommend choosing whatever speed you feel most comfortable on.
+Both 2.50 and 2.46 GCD speeds are comfortable during this fight, so we recommend choosing whichever speed you feel most comfortable on.

 # Phase 1: Fatebreaker